-Twenty one years ago today, on August 31, 1997, the entire world mourned the passing of Princess Diana.
+On August 31, 1997, the entire world mourned the passing of Princess Diana.
 Though she never found her happily-ever-after with Prince Charles (the couple divorced in 1996, just a year before her death), Diana remains an icon of strength and independence to women around the world.
-Here are 10 things you might not have known about The People's Princess.
+Here are 10 things you might not have known about the People's Princess.

 In 2015, Prince George began attending the Westacre Montessori School in Norfolk, England, continuing what has become a bit of a tradition with the current royal family.
 At Princess Diana's insistence, both William and Harry attended Montessori schools.
 Before she became a princess, Diana worked as a nursery assistant at the Young England Kindergarten school in Pimlico, yet another school that embraces the Montessori curriculum.

-When her height topped out at 5’10”, however, she was declared too tall to make it to the professional heights she wanted to reach.
+When her height topped out at 5 feet 10 inches, however, she was declared too tall to make it to the professional heights she wanted to reach.

 Sarah's relationship with Charles was rumored to have ended when she blabbed some details to the press and then proudly showed Charles the resulting newspaper clipping.
 Charles chastised her and turned his attentions to Diana shortly thereafter.
 Lady Sarah gave Charles and Diana her blessing; when they announced their engagement, Sarah noted that, "I introduced them.
 I'm Cupid."

 4. Princess Diana's wedding dress was a work of art.